PTsolvers/Julia-HPC-Scales/README.md

 where $q$ is the diffusive flux, $P_f$ the fluid pressure, $K$ is the spatially variable diffusion coefficient, and $Q_f$ the source term.

-We will use a naïve iterative solving strategy combined to a finite-difference discretisation on a regular Cartesian staggered grid:
+We will use an accelerated iterative solving strategy combined to a finite-difference discretisation on a regular Cartesian staggered grid:

 ![staggrid](docs/staggrid.png)

-The iterative approach relies in replacing the 0 in the mass balance equation by a pseudo-time derivative $∂/∂\tau$ and let it reahc a steady state:
+The iterative approach relies in replacing the 0 in the mass balance equation by a pseudo-time derivative $∂/∂\tau$ and let it reach a steady state:

 $$ \frac{∂P_f}{∂\tau} = ∇⋅q -Q_f~. $$